SachinSulkunte/PathPlanning/README.md

 # PathPlanning
+Implementation of A* and Shortest Path algorithms using ROS and Python

+Results:

-Implementation of A* and Wall Follower Algorithms using ROS and Python
+Implementation of Wall Follower algorithm using ROS and Python